avinashsingh/mcp-sdlc-tracker/README.md

 ### Task Breakdown
 5. "Create tasks: 'Implement password hashing' (4 hours) and 'Create login UI' (6 hours) for user story 1 assigned to developer"
 6. "List tasks that are in progress"
+7. "Update task 1 status to 'Closed'"

 ### Bug Tracking
-7. "Create bugs: 'Login fails on mobile devices' (Critical, reported by qa) and 'Password reset email not sent' (High, reported by product)"
+7. "Create bugs: 'Login fails on mobile devices' (Critical, reported by tester) and 'Password reset email not sent' (High, reported by productmanager)"
 8. "List all open bugs with high severity"

 ### Test Case Creation
 9. "Create test cases: 'Verify user can login successfully' and 'Verify password reset works' for user story 1"
 10. "List test cases that have failed"

+### Comments and Collaboration
+11. "Add comment on user story 1: 'Need to ensure security best practices' by architect"
+12. "Add comment on bug 1: 'Validation should check email format' by developer"

 ### Workflow Management
-11. "Update user story 1 status to 'In Progress' transitioned by architect"
+13. "Update user story 1 status to 'In Progress' transitioned by architect"
-12. "Update task 1 status to 'Closed' transitioned by developer"
+14. "Update task 1 status to 'Closed' transitioned by developer"

 ## Development